SH11235/discord-conversation-logger/README.md

 - `LOG_CHANNEL_ID`: Discord channel ID for logs
 - `LOG_THREAD_NAME`: Thread name (default: "Conversation Log")

+### Thread Naming

+The logger automatically includes the current working directory in the thread name.
+For example:
+- If `LOG_THREAD_NAME` is "Conversation Log" and you're working in `/home/user/project`
+- The actual thread name will be: "Conversation Log [/home/user/project]"

+This helps identify which project or context the conversation logs belong to.

 ## Usage

 Once configured, AI assistants can use the `log_conversation` tool: